gatsbyjs/gatsby/docs/docs/how-to/cloud/unified-hosting.md

 ### What is the reason?

 Unified Hosting is the current infrastructure for Production builds.
-This brings all of the [benefits](#benefits) above.
+This brings all of the [benefits](#benefits) above to Pull Request and Preview builds.
 Gatsby is "unifying" all infrastructure to this faster, more modern architecture.

 ### What is the impact?